Demographics of the Northwest Territories: Ethnic Origins

-Visible minorities and Aboriginals
+Visible minorities and Indigenous peoples

 Languages

 French was made an official language in 1877 by the appointed government, after lengthy and bitter debate resulting from a speech from the throne in 1888 by Lt.
 Governor Joseph Royal.
 The members voted on more than one occasion to nullify and make English the only language used in the assembly.
 After some conflict with Ottawa and a decisive vote on January 19, 1892, the issue was put to rest as an English-only territory.

 In the early 1980s, the government of Northwest Territories was again under pressure by the federal government to reintroduce French as an official language.
 Some native members walked out of the assembly, protesting that they would not be permitted to speak their own language.
 The executive council appointed a special committee of MLAs to study the matter.
 They decided that if French was to be an official language, then so must the other languages in the territories.

 The Northwest Territories's Official Languages Act recognizes the following eleven official languages, which is more than any other political division in Canada: